CodinGame/monaco-vscode-api/README.md

 ## Monaco standalone services

-Also, monaco-editor use `standalone` versions or the vscode services, which are much simpler.
+`monaco-editor`, as well as this library by default, uses `standalone` versions or the vscode services, which are much simpler than the one used in VSCode.

 You may want to provide your custom implementations of them.
 To do so, you can use the `initialize` method from `vscode/services`.
-Also, monaco-editor doesn't provide good type for them, so this library does it.
+Also, monaco-editor doesn't provide types for them, so this library exports them.

 Example: